-Preschool behavior management is a prerequisite for teachers looking to make the classroom an effective and positive learning environment.
-When done right, behavior management strategies reduce disruptions caused by challenging behaviors.
-It also encourages prosocial behaviors that support children’s social-emotional development and promotes skills such as conflict resolution, self-regulation, and peer collaboration.
+Effective preschool behavior management is a set of strategies used by educators to support children's learning, encourage prosocial actions, and maintain a positive classroom environment.
+When done right, these strategies reduce disruptions caused by challenging behaviors.
+They also encourage prosocial actions that support children’s social-emotional development and promote skills like conflict resolution, self-regulation, and peer collaboration.

 What is preschool behavior management?